 The Victoria and Albert Museum celebrates the rich culture of a bygone era.
 It includes around 2.27 million objects including ceramics, fashion, furniture, glass, metalwork, paintings, photographs, prints, sculpture and textiles.
 Collections from as far as East Asia, South and Southeast Asia, the Middle East and Egypt are housed in the V&A Museum.
 One can explore the world's most comprehensive holding of post-classical European sculpture.
 The museum frequently holds exhibitions of its collections.
 And what's more, you could even shop for books, stationery, gifts and jewelry at the museum.
 After working up an appetite, head to the V&A Cafe for a bite.

 900 years of history is enshrined within the thick, turreted walls of the Tower of London.
 Originally built as a stronghold by William the Conqueror in 1066, the Tower of London was expanded over the years by various monarchs.
 Its most distinctive feature is also its oldest, the White Tower which dates back to 1078 by William the Conqueror as a symbol of the Norman supremacy.
 Although variously used as a royal residence, armory and mint, the Tower of London is best known for its stint as a prison and the site of numerous executions, most notably of Anne Boleyn and Catherine Howard.
 Elizabeth I, Sir Walter Raleigh and Prince Edward V are a few of the other famous personalities who were imprisoned here.
 Stories of treason, conspiracy and espionage are rife amid these historic walls, with countless secrets just waiting to be uncovered.
-Another curious feature are the ravens here, that are said to safeguard the British Crown.
+Another curious feature is the ravens here, that are said to safeguard the British Crown.
 Today, the Tower of London is a museum and the home of the fabulous Crown Jewels.
 Tours of the castle are led by the Yeomen Warders, also famously dubbed as the Beefeaters.